Evolutionary dynamics of time-resolved social interactions: Evolutionary Dynamics on Time-Varying Graphs

 \subsection{Temporal patterns of social interactions}

-We consider two data sets describing the temporal patterns of human interactions at two different time scales.
-The first data set has been collected during the MIT Reality Mining experiment~\cite{eaglepentland}, and includes information about spatial proximity of a group of students, staff, and faculty members at the Massachusetts Institute of Technology, over a period of six months.
+In the following, we consider two data sets describing the temporal patterns of human interactions at two different time scales.
+The first data set has been collected during the MIT Reality Mining experiment~\cite{eaglepentland}, and it includes information about the spatial proximity of a group of students, staff, and faculty members at the Massachusetts Institute of Technology, over a period of six months.
 The resulting time-dependent network has $N=100$ nodes and consists of a time-ordered sequence $\{G_1, G_2, \ldots, G_M\}$ of $M=41291$ graphs (snapshots), each graph representing proximity interactions during a time interval of $\tau=5$ minutes.
-Remember that each graph $G_m, m=1,\ldots,M$ accounts for all the instantaneous interactions taking place in the temporal interval $[(m-1)\tau, m \tau]$.
-The second data set describes co-location patterns, over a period of four days, between the participants of the INFOCOM'06 conference~\cite{scott}.
-In this case, the resulting time-dependent network has $N=78$ nodes, and contains a sequence of $M=2880$ graphs obtained by detecting users co-location every $\tau=2$ minutes.
+Remember that each graph $G_m$ ($m=1,\ldots,M$) accounts for all the instantaneous interactions taking place in the temporal interval $[(m-1)\tau, m \tau]$.
+The second data set describes co-location patterns, over a period of four days, among the participants of the INFOCOM'06 conference~\cite{scott}.
+In this case, the resulting time-dependent network has $N=78$ nodes, and it contains a sequence of $M=2880$ graphs obtained by registering users co-location every $\tau=2$ minutes.
 Additional details about the two data sets are reported in Appendix A.